viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/README.md

 ├── pipelines/                         # Ready-to-run computer code
-│   ├── 01_embedding-for-psychometrics/# Code to analyze psychological questionnaires and survey items │   ├── 02_topic-modeling/             # Code to group large amounts of research papers by theme │   ├── 03_checklist_audits/           # Code to check if papers follow science standards │   └── 04_data-extraction/            # Code to automatically pull numbers and details out of papers └── README.md                          # This main page describing the project
+│   ├── 01_embedding-for-psychometrics/# Code to analyze psychological questionnaires and survey items │   ├── 02_topic-modeling/             # Code to group large amounts of research papers by theme │   ├── 03_checklist_audits/           # Code to check if papers follow science standards (work in progess) │   └── 04_data-extraction/            # Code to automatically pull details out of papers (work in progess) └── README.md                          # This main page describing the project
 </pre>